dunldj/Open-Social-Work/README.md

 # Open-Social-Work

-A social work blog advocating for open science, open access, and open peer review.
+A manifesto for open science, open access, and open peer review in social work research and scholarship.